 (2) The rhythm of speech or singing, including intonation and stresses as applied to speech and singing, poetry and lyrics

-Sensitivity Pattern (Polar Pattern)
+- Sensitivity Pattern (Polar Pattern)

-How they convert acoustic to electric waves
+- How they convert acoustic to electric waves

 A Middle-Eight is a specialist type of bridge section.
-In music theory, middle eight refers to the B section of a 32-Bar Song Form song, which is 8 Bars in length (hence middle eight).
-It has a significantly different melody, rhythm and harmony from the “A” section specifically, and the more general, the whole song.
+In music theory, middle eight refers to the B section of a 32-Bar Song Form song, which is 8 Bars in length (hence the middle eight).
+It has a significantly different melody, rhythm, and harmony from the “A” section specifically, and the more general, the whole song.
 It is the B in an AABA song, in an AB (Verse / Chorus) song the middle eight is usually placed after the second chorus.

 Middle Eight sections usually use new chord progressions.
 It is called a middle 8 because it happens in the middle of the song and the length is generally 8 bars.

 Musical Instrument Digital Interface.
-This is a communications system (hardware and protocol) that allows MIDI compatible systems to send primarily control information from one system to another.
+This is a communications system (hardware and protocol) that allows MIDI-compatible systems to send primarily control information from one system to another.
 See our article on MIDI by following the link below.

-A MIDI clock is a serial stream of timing code that is used to synchronise MIDI equipment.
+A MIDI clock is a serial stream of timing code that is used to synchronize MIDI equipment.
 MIDI Clock messages convey tempo to other equipment and work in conjunction with other MIDI messages, like Start, Stop, Continue, and the Song Position Pointer.
 See our article on MIDI by following the link below.

 Songstuff Midi Article

 This is the use of MIDI Messages to control the basic features of a recording device.
 This includes Start Recording, Stop Recording, and Track Arming.
 MMC does not contain any timing information.

 This is the use of MIDI Messages to synchronize MIDI compatible audio devices in absolute time.
 This is similar to SMPTE in that MTC can utilize different frame rates for synchronization.